dirac-institute/sorcha/docs/inputs.rst

 -----------------------------------------

 .. note::
-  ``sorcha`` has an :ref:`ephemeris_gen` that we recommend using by default, but as an alternative ``sorcha`` can read in an external file containing calculated ephemeris values for each simulated object within a reasonable search radius of a given survey field pointing and observation times as specified in the survey pointing database.
-This could be the output from a previous ``sorcha`` run or  provided from your own separate ephemeris generation method,
+  ``Sorcha`` has an :ref:`ephemeris_gen` that we recommend using by default, but as an alternative ``Sorcha`` can read in an external file containing calculated ephemeris values for each simulated object within a reasonable search radius of a given survey field pointing and observation times as specified in the survey pointing database.
+This could be the output from a previous ``Sorcha`` run or  provided from your own separate ephemeris generation method,

 .. tip::